cqbent/mwraadvisory/wp-content/plugins/postmark-approved-wordpress-plugin/readme.txt

 Most importantly, a great product requires great support and even better education.
 Our team is spread out across six time zones to offer fast support on everything from using Postmark to best practices on content and user engagement.
 A solid infrastructure only goes so far, that’s why improving our customer’s sending practices helps achieve incredible results

 = Why aren't my HTML emails being sent? =

-This plugin detects HTML by checking the headers sent by other WordPress plugins.
-If a "text/html" content type isn't set then this plugin won't send the HTML to Postmark to be sent out only the plain text version of the email.

-= Why aren't my HTML emails being sent? =